Pidikittapulli

 Pidikittapulli is a 1986 Indian Malayalam-language film, directed by K. S. Gopalakrishnan.
 The film stars Prameela, Ratheesh, Babysree and Balan K. Nair.
 The film's score was composed by K. J. Joy.

+The Malayalam softcore porn film features several sex scenes and nudity that were not shown to the censor board which later banned the film.
+The sex scenes were absent when the censor board confiscated a print of Pidikitapulli, but present when it played in a suburban Trivandrum theatre two weeks later.